Liane Cartman

-Liane Marie Cartman is a fictional character in the adult animated television series South Park.
+Liane Cartman, formerly known as Carol Cartman, is a fictional character in the adult animated television series South Park.
 She is the single mother of main character Eric, who raises him in the fictional town of South Park, Colorado.
 Liane is considered one of the more prominent parents of all the South Park parents, as she makes many appearances throughout the series.

 Liane first appeared in the series' first episode "Cartman Gets an Anal Probe", which premiered on Comedy Central on August 13, 1997.
-Though the first episode, as well as the "Spirit of Christmas" shorts made by series co-creators Trey Parker and Matt Stone, were animated with construction paper through stop motion, after the series second episode, "Weight Gain 4000", she is animated with a computer and rendered to mimic that style.
-Liane is named after co-creator Parker's ex-fiancé Liane Adamo, who broke up after he discovered she had an affair.
+Though the first episode, as well as the "Spirit of Christmas" shorts made by series co-creators Trey Parker and Matt Stone, were animated with construction paper through stop motion, after the series third episode, "Weight Gain 4000", she is animated with a computer and rendered to mimic that style.
+Liane is named after co-creator Parker's ex-fiancée Liane Adamo, who broke up after he discovered she had an affair.
 She was originally voiced by Mary Kay Bergman, and later Eliza Schneider, and currently April Stewart.

 As she frequently appears in the series, Liane has also appeared in many South Park-related media.
 This includes appearing in the 1999 film South Park: Bigger, Longer, & Uncut, as well video games like South Park: The Stick of Truth and South Park: Phone Destroyer.

 Character

-She is named after Liane Adamo, the ex-fiancé of series co-creator Trey Parker, who broke up after Adamo committed infidelities against Parker.
+She is named after Liane Adamo, the ex-fiancée of series co-creator Trey Parker, who broke up after Adamo committed infidelities against Parker.
 Like many of the other characters in the series, Liane consists of simple geometric shapes.
-She has long brown hair, usually tied in a bun, and wears a turquoise sweater and brick red trousers; her outfit is quite similar to her son's, with her sweater having the color as his knit cap, and her trousers having the same color as his coat.
+She has long brunette hair, usually tied in a bun, and wears a turquoise sweater and brick red trousers; her outfit is quite similar to her son's, with her sweater having the color as his knit cap, and her trousers having the same color as his coat.
 Liane also has the average height of an adult female character in the series.

 In the earlier seasons, Liane was frequently shown giving people of the town of South Park her baking, mostly cookies.
 Coincidentally, there is a picture with her and her son at Mount Rushmore where Liane is holding a plate of cookies.
-One notable example of her generosity has to be in "Cartman's Mom is a Dirty Slut", where she gives a plate of cookies to Officer Barbrady at the Drunken Barn Dance.
+One example of her generosity is seen in "Cartman's Mom is a Dirty Slut", where she gives a plate of cookies to Officer Barbrady at the Drunken Barn Dance.

-Yet, like Eric, she has numerous implications that, like her son, is racist and anti-Semitic; usually in the earlier seasons, Cartman quotes his mother for use of politically incorrect or offensive statements.
-For example, in Good Times With Weapons, Eric claimed that he and Liane went to see the movie The Passion for an argument proving that Jews are sneaky liars.
+Yet, like Eric, there are numerous implications that she is racist and antisemitic; usually in the earlier seasons, Eric quotes his mother for use of politically incorrect or offensive statements.
+For example, in "Good Times with Weapons", Eric claimed that he and Liane went to see the movie The Passion of the Christ for an argument proving that Jews are sneaky liars.